Arjun Nair: Career

-Arjun Nair (born 12 April 1998) is an Australian cricketer.
-He is an All-Rounder who bats in right hand and bowls right arm off-spin.
+Nair was selected in National Performance Squad of Australia when he was 19 years old.
 He made his first-class debut for New South Wales in February 2016 in the 2015–16 Sheffield Shield against South Australia at International Sports Stadium, Coffs Harbour.
-He is also a part of the Sydney Thunder squad in the Big Bash League.
+Later, he became part of the Sydney Thunder squad in the Big Bash League.
 He made his Twenty20 (T20) debut for Sydney Thunder in the 2016–17 Big Bash League season on 22 December 2016.
-He graduated from Patrician Brothers' College, Blacktown in 2015.